Dr. Peter Lennox

 Understanding Breast Lift Surgery

-There are several ways to perform breast lift surgery.
-Dr. Lennox will discuss which technique is best for you based on the extent of the sagging.
-Often, a breast lift requires 3 incisions: around the areola, from the areola to the crease under the breast, and occasionally a horizontal incision along the fold below the breast (see illustration).
 Although there is always scarring with an incision, Dr. Lennox is adept at strategically placing the incisions so they are easily hidden under clothing.
 With proper care after surgery, scars will fade and lighten over time.

-Breast lifts are a growing part of Dr. Lennox’s practice, and many women often schedule complementary procedures at the same time including breast augmentation to add fullness to the breasts or a tummy tuck (abdominoplasty) to flatten the abdomen.
+Breast lifts are a growing part of Dr. Lennox’s practice, and many women often schedule complementary procedures at the same time including a breast augmentation to add fullness to the breasts and a tummy tuck (abdominoplasty) to flatten the abdomen.
 When performed together, the procedures are commonly referred to as a “mommy makeover.”

 Meet Dr. Lennox